A specialist mental health service for people who are deaf or have complex communication needs.

 More information about All Saints Hospital

 All Saints Hospital is a culturally sensitive service which has been created to provide support and rehabilitation with care and intervention from both deaf and hearing members of staff.
 The service offers programmes for men aged 18 and above who present with challenges and who require specialist care.
-The hospital also has gender specific, self-contained flats for men and women over 18 years old, to help them move along their care pathway to more independent living.
+The hospital also has self-contained flats for men over 18 years old, to help them move along their care pathway to more independent living.

 In response to the Department of Health report; Towards Equity and Access 2005, All Saints Hospital recognises the needs of deaf people and the difficulties in providing a cultural and linguistic service in mainstream Mental Health Services.

 The deaf mental health charity SignHealth, has worked in partnership with patients and staff to develop the “All About Me: Deaf Recovery Package”.
 This is a person centred programme used by All Saints Hospital and many other mental health services to support deaf patients.
 Recovery at All Saints doesn’t just mean, getting better.
 “All About Me” is to help everyone understand how deaf people are affected by a mental health problem and how we can help them recover control in their lives.
 The plan gets people to think about the positive things they have in their life and make plans for the future.